VPNs are blocked for many reasons and in many ways, but there are just as many ways to unblock a VPN too.

 If you just need to check Facebook or Reddit and you have a mobile data plan on your smartphone, the easiest option is to simply use your phone/tablet – or even create a mobile hotspot with your phone to connect to.

-This isn’t the most robust option, but it’ll save a lot of people some trouble, especially if they just need a quick fix like to overcome a Wi-Fi hotspot that’s blocking their VPN.
+This isn’t the most robust option, but it’ll save a lot of people some trouble, especially if they just need a quick fix for overcoming a Wi-Fi hotspot that’s blocking their VPN.

 If your VPN is only being blocked by IP address, unblocking could be as simple as changing servers.